Kerbonaut1/BawkExtreme/README.md

 ## General Info:
 This mod changes out the hardest difficulty for a much much faster version

-This mod is for MelonLoader Beta 6.5.0 x64
+This mod is for BepinEx 5.X

 ## Known Issues:
 if a level is not fully reloaded the speed of the level will not be Reset